maelishere/Labyrinth/README.md

 ## Description

-This is my attempt at writing a unity networking library without Mono.Cecil (magic) behind Mirror and Unet.
+This is my attempt at writing a unity networking library without Mono.Cecil (magic) behind [Mirror](https://github.com/vis2k/Mirror) and UNet.

 Dedicated Server or Clients.
 However, not at the same time.